kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 ## 💎 Appendix: Principles For Excellence

-These are things that I believe will help you be excellent, and help others be excellent as well.
-I also believe most of these are properties of L5+ engineers.
+Personal opinion of @kianenigma follows.
+These are things that I believe will help you be excellent, and help others be the same.
+This is an opinionated re-iteration of some competencies that are noted in CultureAmp.
 ### Stability Over Chaos
 A theme in Parity, Polkadot in 2024 and beyond has been [Stability](https://forum.polkadot.network/t/stabilizing-polkadot/7175/19?u=xlc).
 We used to say: "*We write code faster than we can write about it*".
 Parity has always been a company known for engineering excellence, at the cost of lots of breaking changes.
 This all used to be cool, but not anymore.
 The best number of lines of new code to solve a new issue is 0.
 ### Information (de)Centralization and Longevity